 Who Is The Last of Us‘ Eugene?

 We first hear about Eugene in The Last of Us season two, episode one.
 Joel’s therapist Gail, played by Catharine O’HaraOpens in a new tab, lets us know that Eugene was her late husband.
 Sometime in the last year, Joel shot and killed Eugene.
 But it’s not that he did it, according to Gail, it’s how he did it.
-We know Joel can be ruthless, so we bet there’s a lot to the story of what happened between him and Eugene when he killed him.
+We know Joel can be ruthless, so we’re not surprised there’s a lot to the story of what happened between him and Eugene when he killed him.
+But we’ll get to that in a little bit.

 Gail also mentions that Eugene could always procure the best weed.
-And now, thanks to The Last of Us season two, episode two, we know how.
+And thanks to The Last of Us season two, episode two, we know how.
 Eugene was keeping a huge weed farm secret from Jackson, he didn’t think Maria would approve.
 But Jesse knows about the 7/11 emporium because Eugene was his first patrol partner.
 Jesse appears to harbor a great affection for Eugene and speaks of him with considerable respect.
 He also shares that The Last of Us‘ Eugene was a Vietnam veteran and ex-Firefly, but he didn’t want to kill people anymore.
-The mention of Fireflies has Ellie tense, and we bet we know why.1
+The mention of Fireflies has Ellie tense, and after The Last of Us season two, episode six, we know why.

 In The Last of Us season two, episode three, we got just a touch more information about Eugene.
-It seems Dina was close to him in The Last of Us TV series as well as in the games (which we’ll discuss below).
-She shared that Eugene had told her a story once about his past as a Firefly.
+It seems Dina was close to him in The Last of Us TV series as well as in the games.
+She shares that Eugene had told her a story once about his past as a Firefly.
 Eugene revealed that he had seen small or heard of small regional groups across the country all trying to fight FEDRA, and that included the Washington Liberation Front out of Seattle, which Dina and Ellie are after.
-Dina also mentioned on The Last of Us, that Eugene thought it was very stupid these regional groups didn’t just join together, shedding a little color on his character.
+Dina also mentioned on The Last of Us that Eugene thought it was very stupid that these regional groups didn’t just join together, shedding a little color on his character.

 Eugene in The Last of Us Games